iotexproject/iips/iip-3.md

 Note that the read gas limit is a node/system config, which could vary from node to node.

 Note that the per action gas limit can't be removed from the genesis for the backward compatibility.

+## Updates

+The per action gas limit is removed in the release `v0.7.2`, and will be activated from block 864,001.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).